 Once you have enabled localization in Contentful, it is now time to set up the Contentful Connector in Smartling.
-This article will describe how to:

 Configure Contentful User Permissions